vaadin/vaadin-gradle-plugin/README.md

 ## Configuration

-To configure the plugin, you can use the following snippet in your `build.gradle(.kts)` file:
+To configure the plugin, you can use the following snippet in your `build.gradle` file:

 `build.gradle` in Groovy:
 ```groovy